fenago/kafka-training/labs/lab7.1/README.md

 Welcome to the session 7 lab 1.
 The work for this lab is done in `~/kafka-training/lab7.1`.
 In this lab, you are going to use Avro.

-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here](https://gist.github.com/RichardHightower/2f6ea2599ef66814668ee680ff9c0649).

 ## Avro Introduction for Big Data and Data Streaming Architectures